tektoncd/community/teps/0004-tekton-integrations-annotations-statuses.md

 an API change to the Task/PipelineRun object directly and the consequences that may arise.

-I don't think this is compelling enough of a reason to separate this into its own type, since it makes the information harder to find.
-I suspect most users will look to the Task/PipelineRun for more details if their pull request isn't updated as expected.
-Since the data is tightly coupled to the underlying Run and is not shared among rungs, it makes the most sense for the data to exist with the Run itself.
+There are strong benefits of storing this data along side Task/PipelineRuns:

+- It makes the information easier to find - any user that inspects the Run status will also be able to see this status data as well (e.g. it doesn't matter if you use tkn, kubectl, Tekton Dashboard, etc.)
+- It makes the data strongly tied to the Run - anywhere Runs exist, this data can exist too.
+This is important for instances where Run data is exported (e.g. Tekton Results, Dashboard), and ensures deletion of the integration data if the Run is deleted from the Cluster.

 Since this is a completely additive change, this will not require any sort of API deprecation.

-The main counterarguemnt for this is to avoid risks of reconcile loops, but I am not convinced the trade-off of adding a level of indirection to get integration data is worth it.
+One counterargument for this is to avoid risks of reconcile loops, but this seems like a common problem for all reconcilers (e.g. how does the Pipeline reconciler avoid reconcile loops for changes to the Pipeline status), and is something integrations can follow existing practices for.

 ### Embedding all integration status data inside Conditions